 Periodontitis Linked to Strokes

 The Marconi Dental Group wants you to be aware that scientists, dentists and doctors continue to find links between infections of the gums, commonly called gum disease, and serious forms of illness.
-The most dangerous stage of gum disease is periodontitis.
+The most dangerous stage of gum disease is periodontitics.
 This dental problem, often ignored by patients, has been linked to the following complications:

 - Heart disease,